 In clinical trials, pneumococcal conjugate vaccine was associated with only mild reactions, such as:

-- Tenderness or swelling where the shot was given
+- Tenderness or swelling at the site of the shot

 - Mild fever

-A vaccine, like any medicine, could cause serious problems, such as a severe allergic reaction.
-The risk of this vaccine causing serious harm or death is extremely small.
-If you have any concerns, talk to your doctor.
+A vaccine, like any medicine, could cause serious problems.
+This includes a severe allergic reaction.
+The risk of this vaccine causing serious harm or death is rare.
+If you have concerns, talk to your doctor.

-Look for any unusual condition such as a serious allergic reaction, high fever, or unusual behavior.
-If a serious allergic reaction is going to happen, it will usually happen within a few minutes to a few hours after the shot.
-Signs of a serious allergic reaction include the following:
+A serious allergic reaction usually happens within a few minutes to a few hours after the shot.
+Signs of a serious allergic reaction include:

 - Difficulty breathing